How to find a talent manager or Talent agent

 A talent manager has more of an aerial view of what is happening in your life.
 They typically have fewer clients so they can spend more time asking questions and understanding your goals.
 They're able to pitch opportunities that really represent and reflect you.

-How much do talent managers and agents charge?
+How much do talent managers and talent agents charge?
 There is no upfront fee, and most people in the industry won't work with talent managers or agents if there is one (nor should you!).
 Generally, agents charge 10-20% whereas talent managers charge 15%.
 There's a reason for this, and I explain it below.

 Talent Managers - Managers are not legally licensed to negotiate contracts on your behalf the way agents are.
 Managers make their own terms and agreements.
 That don't even legally have to have an office.
 You may or may not have a contract.
-So hiring someone, you can trust, and doing your homework is essential.
+So hiring a manager, you can trust, and doing your homework is essential.

 Is an agent better than a manager?

 Do you want the short answer?
-No. Talent managers and agents have entirely different jobs.
+No. Talent managers and talent agents have entirely different jobs.
 Agents are hyper-focused on getting you to work.
 They thrive on getting you to auditions.
 Which is great!
-But you should consider getting someone in your corner that can provide a more personal touch.
+But you should consider getting talent management someone in your corner that can provide a more personal touch.
 Someone who can competently manage you.

-Getting an agent isn't the most natural thing in the world.
+Getting a talent agent isn't the most natural thing in the world.
 Searching for representation can bring on emotions like anxiety, frustration, and doubt.
-You have to schedule meetings, meet with people, and you may hear the word "No." Maybe you and your current manager had a falling out.
+You have to schedule meetings, meet with people, and you may hear the word "No." Maybe you and your talent manager had a falling out.
 This is just a reality that sometimes happens in business relationships.
 It's especially hard since you've already built that relationship.
 So reaching out and finding new representation is now a challenge you have to face head-on.
 Don't get discouraged.
 When I hear the word NO, I just think Next Opportunity.

 No, but really.
 I eat, sleep, and breath on-camera training and coaching.
 I Literally wrote the book on how to prepare and embellish your on-camera performance.
-Finding talent managers and eventually agents means focusing on building out your resume, headshots, and sizzle reel.
+Finding talent managers and eventually talent agents means focusing on building out your resume, headshots, and sizzle reel.
 Having on-camera training can get you ready for the audition.
 I go above and beyond for my clients and teach up and coming professionals and established talent all over the Los Angeles area.
 Reach out!
 I want to continue to build a thriving community of entertainers.

 Here’s A Short List Of Talent Agencies With Hosting Divisions In LA